 Spatial water quality models have also been used to identify baseline state in relation to the national targets for primary contact, or swimmability.
 A national model was developed to assess the baseline state of swimmable streams and lakes across the country (MfE, 2018).
 The assessment focused on rivers and streams fourth order or higher, and lakes with a perimeter greater than 1,500 metres.
-This section compares the national model estimates with those from the more recent regional spatial water quality model (Fraser, 2022), as well as relevant lake monitoring data.
+This section compares the national model estimates with those from the more recent regional spatial water quality model (Fraser, 2022), and also summarises the relevant lake monitoring data.

-Overall, the national model (MfE, 2018) estimates a greater proportion of stream reaches within Band C or higher (swimmable) compared to the regional model, a difference of approximately 13%.
+Focusing on rivers that are fourth order or greater, the national model estimates approximately 61% of river length in Taranaki sits within the D or E band for E. coli, meaning those waterways are generally unsuitable for swimming (MfE, 2018; Table 16).
+However, the regional model estimates the proportion of river length unsuitable for swimming to be higher again, at approximately 74% (Fraser, 2022; Table 16); a difference of 13%.
 When comparing the model outputs for each grade, the biggest differences are seen in bands C and E, with the regional model predictions 20% lower and 14% higher than the national model predictions, respectively.
 These differences are likely due to a number of reasons.
 First, the national model was calibrated using water quality data from across the country (including Taranaki), whereas the Taranaki model was calibrated using water quality data specifically from Taranaki and similar neighboring regions.
 For this reason, the latter model should provide a closer representation of the actual state of E. coli in Taranaki waterways.
 Second, it is likely that the different outputs were influenced by the different time periods that data were drawn from for the respective calibration processes.
-Finally, it is also important to recognize the levels of uncertainty that are associated with each of these models, as described in the previous section.
+However, it is also important to recognize the levels of uncertainty that are associated with each of these models, as described in the previous section.
 Caution must be exercised when referencing absolute values from these outputs.